swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 ### Accepting Clients

-Now that we've created a server, this code can start accepting clients.
+With this newly created server, this code can start accepting clients.
 Let's implement that:

 ```swift